 Healthy eating along with a healthy lifestyle are important to leading a happy, healthy, active life.
 Let’s face it, we really are what we eat.
 Naturally as a parent we want to feed our kids healthy food but sometimes we experience push back from kids that won’t eat their veggies or we may just run out of ideas.
 Well, here to help you with the later problem is a new book from health guru, Lee Holmes, called Supercharged Food for Kids.
 If you are looking for wholesome, nutrient-rich meals and fun healthy snacks kids will actually eat, there are plenty of fantastic ideas in this book.
-I will give you a brief run-down on the book and then share a few fun healthy snack recipe from the book as well.
+I will give you a brief run-down on the book and then share a fun healthy snack recipe from the book that just may make you want to play with your food and eat it!

 The book is all about “Building stronger, healthier, brighter kids from the ground up”.
 It is divided into two parts.
 The first part is full of resources to help kids establish positive eating habits.
 You will find plenty of information on your child’s nutrient needs and food allergies and intolerances.
 You will also get great tips for removing sugar and additives from your child’s diet and packing and presenting a creative lunchbox.